 Home-made Stain.
 Water stains are not so powerful as spirit stains, nor are they so quick in action.
 A spirit stain will soak in and often dry very quickly, whereas the water takes some time.
 It must not be dried by putting in front of the fire or anything of that sort.
 One disadvantage of water stain is its tendency to "raise the grain."
 The application makes the wood swell, and the surface becomes rough.
-In consequence, it must be rubbed down with glasspaper between each coating of stain.
+In consequence, it m u s t b e rubbed down with glasspaper between each coating of stain.
 Use a fine paper and be careful not to rub off the actual colouring.
-One way of overcoming this is to damp the wood first without any stain, and then rub it down with glasspaper before commencing Water stain is naturally cheaper than spirit stain, and is usually sold in the form of crystals.
+One way of overcoming this is to damp the wood first without any stain, and then rub it down with glasspaper before commencing Water stain is naturally work. cheaper than spirit stain, and is usually sold in the form of crystals.
 These are mixed with water in a saucer, putting in just the quantity to make the desired shade.
-Be sure to mix sufficient to complete the job. as it is difficult to make a second quantity exactly the same sure the crystals are dissolved, and try out the colour on some waste piece of wood first.
+Be sure to mix sufficient to complete the job, as it is difficult to make a second quantity exactly the same.
+Make sure the crystals are dissolved, and try out the colour on some waste piece of wood first.
 A tin of stain (or dye crystals), costing 4d., will do a large number of jobs if used economically.

-Fig. 339.-The pad below is of wadding or similar absorbent substance-to be used as a polisher.
+FIG. 339.-The pad below is of wadding or similar absorbent substance-to be used as a polisher.
 It is wrapped in linen to the shape shown by the upper drawing.

 Points to Remember.
 Stains are applied with a flat brush, similar to that used in varnishing, or a gilder's mop, or can be put on with a sponge or a wad of rag.
 Apply in the direction of the grain quickly and evenly, but do not splash it on in too big a quantity.
 As mentioned, spirit stain dries very quickly, and, in consequence, the work must be done quickly.
-Do not overlap the work with a second coat or a darker patch will result.
-The end grain always soaks up more than the surface, and additional coats must be given.
+Do not overlap the work with a second coat or a darker patch The end grain always will result. soaks up more than the surface, and additional coats must be given.
 Take care it does not run.

-One of the big advantages of stain is that it can be used to alter the wood to unitate other The grain itself, of kinds. cannot be altered: course. beech can never be made into oak, for instance.
-But whitewood can be stained so that it looks like walnut, or pine can be coloured to look like satinwood, which is yellow.
-The general use of stains for the amateur, however, is confined to darkening the actual woods in their natural shades.
+One of the big advantages of stain is that it can be used to alter the wood to imitate other The grain itself, of kinds. cannot be altered : course. beech can never be made into amateur, however, is confined to darkening the actual woods in their natural shades.